icardus/icardus/README.md

 # Hello, I'm Ignasi 👋🏻

-I'm a front-end web developer based in Barcelona.
+I'm a junior front-end web developer based in Barcelona.
 I focus on the basics: .html, .css, .js

 ## Find me around the web 🌎:
 - Currently working at <a href="https://www.capdevilajoiers.com">Capdevila Joiers i Argenters</a> and <a href="https://www.banjosites.com">Banjosites</a>